dcapwell/scala-tour/src/Traits.md

 // three
 ```

-Here we use the `override` keyword to say we don't care about any other implementation, use mine.
-If the `override` keyword is omitted then the behavior is just like java's.
+As we see here, the trait defined right most is the one that wins.
+In traits, the `override` keyword anotations that this trait defines a fully implementation of a method, and to use it rather than using `super.echo`.
+So what if we didn't define `override`?

 ```scala
 trait Printable {